Why study Classics APSU?

 What engagement opportunities are available to APSU students?

 APSU fosters a positive campus environment that encourages active participation in university life.
 Organizations and honor societies in which students can engage are …………..coming soon

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Foreign Language: Classics Specialization Majors Do After Graduation?
+What Do Foreign Language Majors with Classics Specializations Do After Graduation?

 So we all know how much fun it is to study these excellent languages and the cultures of those who spoke them, but what sort of gainful employment can one get with a degree in Classics?
 The answer is that with a Classics degree you can do almost anything you want.